croffler/hugo-test/site/content/release_notes/97supported-platforms.markdown

 The list below represents the platforms that are regularly tested by GigaSpaces.

+{{%info%}}
-{{%info%}}GigaSpaces components (space, cluster of spaces, Processing Unit, GSM, GSC, LUS, Mahalo, GUI, CLI) can run only with the same GigaSpaces JARs (i.e., the same version and build number).{{%/info%}}
+GigaSpaces components (space, cluster of spaces, Processing Unit, GSM, GSC, LUS, Mahalo, GUI, CLI) can run only with the same GigaSpaces JARs (i.e., the same version and build number).{{%/info%}}

 # Mixing XAP Versions
 The following is supported: